gridl/EvenVizion/README.md

 - INFINITY_COORDINATE_FLAG - if x or y coordinate is more than this threshold, the value of the coordinates is considered undefined
 - LOWES_RATIO - the ratio for Lowe's test
-- THRESHOLD_FOR_FIND_HOMOGRAPHY -  the treshold for OpenCV findHomography() function
+- THRESHOLD_FOR_FIND_HOMOGRAPHY -  the threshold for OpenCV findHomography() function
 - LENGTH_ACCOUNTED_POINTS  - the constant for filter matching points

-As a result, you get json with a Homography matrix between two frames (not superposition), json with fixed coordinates and comparison between fixed and original coordinates.
+As a result, you get JSON with the matrix of a homography between two frames (not superposition), JSON with fixed coordinates and comparison between fixed and original coordinates.
 - path to result jsons: experiment_folder + experiment_name
 - path to fixed_coordinate_system_visualization: experiment_folder + experiment_name + fixed_coordinate_system_visualization